Git for binary files

 Download and install the *.msi. file from GitHub.

-Then add the following section to your global Git configuration ~/.gitconfig:
+Then add the following section to your global Git configuration ~/.config/git/attributes:

-Finally, in the global ~/.gitattributes file, our word converter is linked to *.docx files:
+Finally, in the global ~/.config/git/attributes file, our pandoc-to-markdown converter is linked to *.docx, *.odt and *.rtf files:

 The same procedure can be used to obtain useful diffs from other binaries, for example *.zip, *.jar and other archives with unzip or for changes in the meta information of images with exiv2.
 There are also conversion tools for converting *.odt, *.doc and other document formats into plain text.
 For binary files for which there is no converter, strings are often sufficient.